adashivers/adashivers/README.md

-# My name is Ali, and I'm a Toronto-based programmer, game dev and technical artist.
+My name is Ali, and I'm a Toronto-based programmer, game dev and technical artist.

-**I'm currently looking for a co-op/intern job!**
----
+Currently working on Pan, my own 2D game engine built on top of MonoGame.

-# **Check out my Itch.io to see some of my projects:** [https://forestchord.itch.io/](https://forestchord.itch.io)
+**Check out my Itch.io to see some of my projects:** [https://forestchord.itch.io/](https://forestchord.itch.io)
 ---